Documentation Overview

 1. Developer setup

-4. Developing using Arch Linux using UTM on Apple Silicon with a systemd-nspawn container
+2. Developing using a UTM Arch Linux VM on Apple Silicon computers with UBOS in a systemd-nspawn container

-2. Developer tutorials for standalone UBOS Gears apps (not UBOS Mesh)
+2. Developer tutorials for standalone UBOS apps (not UBOS Mesh)

-1. Build and run your first UBOS Gears App
+1. Build and run your first UBOS standalone App

 1. Hello World